Evovest/EvoTrees.jl/docs/src/index.md

 EvoTrees does not handle features having missing values.
 Proper preprocessing of the data is therefore needed (and a general good practice regardless of the ML model used).

-This includes situations where values may be all non-missing, but where the `eltype` is the form `Union{Missing,Float64}`.
-A conversion the types using `identity` is recommended:
+This includes situations where values may be all non-missing, but where the `eltype` is `Union{Missing,Float64}` or `Any` for example.
+A conversion using `identity` is then recommended:

 ```julia
 julia> x = Vector{Union{Missing, Float64}}([1, 2])